leo237/WordleHelper/README.md

 These are the following features that are yet to be incorporated

-1. Feature to take in "Yellow" letters.
-2. Feature to sort words based on probability (depending on words that appeared previously)
+1. Feature to sort words based on probability (depending on words that appeared previously)